OPEN LETTER FROM THE MYLOR NEIGHBOURHOOD DEVELOPMENT PLAN STEERING GROUP

 The NDP team is concerned to read about Cornwall Council’s intention to impose a large and inappropriate social housing development on the Parish, and we wish to clarify some points.

-The letter shows that Cornwall Council intends to build up to 81 social homes to rent in the Parish.
-This is far more than needed and does not give the Parish the mix of affordable housing it requires for local families and all age groups.
+The letter suggests that Cornwall Council intends to build a large number of social homes to rent in the Parish.
+The number mentioned is far more than needed and would not give the Parish the mix of affordable housing it requires for local families and all age groups.

 The NDP’s research shows a need for a total of 30 affordable homes, 12 in Flushing and 18 in Mylor for the period of the Plan to 2030: a mix of 70% affordable homes to rent and 30% affordable homes to buy or as shared ownership.
 This is supported by surveys and research carried out by the NDP over the past three years, including Cornwall Council’s own survey on our behalf of local housing needs.
 The affordable housing policy in the Plan reflects this and the Plan has been strongly endorsed by parishioners in the recent Regulation 14 statutory public consultation which took place between 13 July and 11 September 2020.